-- 1. Under European legislation, Wandsworth Council is required to undertake a Habitat Regulations Assessment (HRA) on local development planning documents and projects.
+- Under European legislation, Wandsworth Council is required to undertake a Habitat Regulations Assessment (HRA) on local development planning documents and projects.
 HRA assesses the likely impacts of a plan's policies on the integrity of the Natura 2000 sites (also known as European sites).
 The purpose of the HRA is to ensure that the protection of the integrity of European sites is part of the planning process.
 The Council is currently preparing a new Local Plan to replace the adopted Local Plan made up of the Core Strategy (adopted March 2016), Development Management Policies Document (DMPD) (adopted March 2016), Site Specific Allocations Document (SSAD) (adopted March 2016)1 and Local Plan Employment and Industry Document (LPEID) (adopted December 2018). - 2.
-The purpose of this report is to undertake an initial Stage 1 of the HRA process (screening) to establish whether or not the policies included within the Draft Wandsworth Local Plan (DWLP) are likely to have a significant effect on Natura 2000 sites and, if so, whether an Appropriate Assessment is required (stage 2 of the HRA). - 3.
+The purpose of this report is to undertake an initial Stage 1 of the HRA process (screening) to establish whether or not the policies included within the Draft Wandsworth Local Plan (Publication version) are likely to have a significant effect on Natura 2000 sites and, if so, whether an Appropriate Assessment is required (stage 2 of the HRA).
+This document has subsequently been reviewed and updated based on the revised Regulation 19 version which follows consultation on the previous Regulation 18 version. - 3.
 The Directive 92/43/EEC on the Conservation of Natural Habitats and Wild Flora and Fauna the 'Habitats Directive' provides legal protection for habitats and species of European importance.
 Article 2 of the Directive requires the maintenance or restoration of habitats and species of interest to the EU in a favourable condition.
 This is implemented through a network of protected areas Natura 2000 or European sites.
 Articles 6(3) and 6(4) of the Habitats Directive require an Appropriate Assessment of plans and projects likely to have a significant effect on a European site.
 The requirement for HRA in England is set down in the Conservation (Natural Habitats, & c) Regulations, 1994 in England and Wales, amended in 2007 and consolidated into the Conservation of Habitats and Species (Amendment) Regulations 2012 (SI No. 212/1927).
 This means that the effects of the DWLP on Natura 2000 sites need to be assessed to ensure that their integrity is maintained. - 4.
 Paragraph 3, Article 6 of the Habitats Directive states that: